berndporr/iir1/README.md

-A powerful C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, Elliptic, RBJ and Chebychev.
+A powerful C++ filter library for Linux, Mac OSX and Windows which implements all standard IIR filters such as Bessel, Butterworth, Elliptic, RBJ and Chebychev (which is shown above).

-Filtering can be done with either float or double numbers thanks to C++ templates working in the background.
+Filtering can be done with either float or double numbers and are automatically converted to the internal representation which is double.

 There is no need to resort to MATLAB/OCTAVE/Python to calculate the filter coefficients because the library does it